RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 Scroll down the file until you see some COPY statements.
 Click on line 58 for the COPY CTIMERD statement.

-1. Press **F4** to open the file in COBOL Copy View, which shows the code of the copybooks expanded in source file.
+1. Press **F4** to open the file in **COBOL Copy View**, which shows the code of the copybooks expanded in source file.

-   The COBOL Copy View is read-only, and you cannot edit the code in it.
+   The **COBOL Copy View** is read-only, and you cannot edit the code in it.
 The screen background changes from white to pale yellow.

-2. Press **Ctrl+F4** to close the COBOL Copy View.
+2. Press **Ctrl+F4** to close the **COBOL Copy View**.
 3. To edit a copybook, position the cursor on the COPY statement and press **F3** (**Go To Definition**).

      This opens the copybook file in a new tab in the editor.

 **Copybook Dependencies**

-By expanding a source file node in the Application Explorer view, you can see a list of all copybooks referenced in the source code, and nested within them any other copybooks referenced by those copybooks.
+By expanding a source file node in the **Application Explorer** view, you can see a list of all copybooks referenced in the source code, and nested within them any other copybooks referenced by those copybooks.
 Double-click a copybook to open it in the editor.

 ![](images/f7aea1f7a650338e844d566fbe894c8e.jpg)

-Use the Copybook Dependency view to show where in the source file structure the COPY statements are located, and which copybooks they reference.
-If the Copybook Dependency view is not displayed in the Team Developer perspective, to open this view click **Window \> Show View \> Other \> Rocket Software \> Copybook Dependency**.
+Use the **Copybook Dependency** view to show where in the source file structure the COPY statements are located, and which copybooks they reference.
+If the **Copybook Dependency** view is not displayed in the Team Developer perspective, to open this view click **Window \> Show View \> Other \> Rocket Software \> Copybook Dependency**.

 ![](images/e3aa258b24ae86229c1a4afc86334e5e.jpg)

-Click a copybook reference in the Copybook Dependency view to locate the associated COPY statement at the appropriate line in the source code.
+Click a copybook reference in the **Copybook Dependency** view to locate the associated COPY statement at the appropriate line in the source code.

 **Unused Data**